PackmanDude/pridefetch-in-c/README.md

 # pridefetch
-Neofetch clone written in Python with the ability to display pride flags
+Neofetch clone written in Python with the ability to display pride flags.
+**Edit:** This is actually, pridefetch re-written in C.

+Info below is for reference only

+---

 ## Examples
 ### Display a trans flag